johs9000/nuke/Gizmos/jm_almostPhysicalSunAndSky/README.md

 </p>

-It is unfortunately not an implementation of the Hosek-Wilkie sky radiance model as it is beyond skills to implement that, but it is made to look like the physical sky implementation in Arnold using ACES.
+It is unfortunately not an implementation of something like the Hosek-Wilkie sky radiance model as it is beyond skills to implement that, but it is made to look like the physical sky implementation in Arnold using ACES.